gijslaarman/browser-technologies-1920/Opdracht1.2.md

 1. Use [Babel](https://babeljs.io/) to minify and make the javascript into one file.

 ## Testing on browsers
+So before I show the results per browser, we know the current issue occurs because of modern javascript.
+The mobile browsers can't understand the script being split up in modules.
+However the most modern browsers do support this.
+So I was not at all shocked by the result.

 ### Chrome
 ![Testing on Chrome](img/chrome.gif)